KISS your silver goodbye

 Why?

-Because we intentionally put it into absurd situation.
+Because we intentionally put it into an absurd situation.